Updated Mar 28, 2026

 How Student Voice Analytics helps you

-Student Voice Analytics turns open‑text feedback into priorities you can act on.
-It tracks topic volume and sentiment over time, then lets you drill down from institution to school/department, cohort and site.
+Student Voice Analytics turns open‑text feedback on remote learning, assessment, and wellbeing into priorities you can act on.
+It tracks topic volume and sentiment over time, then lets you drill down from institution to school, department, cohort, and site.
 You can compare like‑for‑like across mathematics and other subject groupings, segment by demographics and mode, and evidence change against relevant peers.
-The platform produces concise, anonymised summaries and export‑ready outputs for programme and quality teams, so you can brief staff quickly, target fixes where sentiment is lowest, and monitor the effect of changes to remote delivery and assessment.
+The platform produces concise, anonymised summaries and export‑ready outputs for programme and quality teams, so you can brief staff quickly, target fixes where sentiment is lowest, and measure whether changes to delivery or assessment are improving the experience.